sagikazarmark/please-go-modules/README.md

 Gazelle actually uses a small tool, called [fetch_repo](https://github.com/bazelbuild/bazel-gazelle/tree/5c00b77/cmd/fetch_repo) to download packages.
 It supports regular `go get` mode (and more) and works with modules as well.
 It uses a little trick to do that: it creates a temporary module and downloads the package using `go mod download`.

 I was able to integrate this tool into the existing `go_get` rule with a few changes.
-The working title is `go_getx`.
+The working title is `go_module_get`.
 If this tool gets integrated into the upstream `go_get` rule, it might worth checking if it can replace the rest of the current download logic.